Project Overview

 - Assess irrigation's impact on sap production: We will compare irrigated versus unirrigated plots of sorghum to determine how irrigation influences sap yield, providing valuable data on the feasibility and economics of irrigation in sorghum cultivation.

-- Provide culturally relevant crops to farmers and consumers: As the only farm in the region scaling up sorghum cultivation, we will make this heritage crop more accessible to farmers and communities by sharing seeds, transplants, knowledge, and equipment sharing, contributing to the availability of nutritious, culturally significant foods.
+- Provide high demand crops to farmers and consumers: As the only farm in the region scaling up sorghum cultivation, we will make this heritage crop more available to farmers and communities by sharing seeds, transplants, knowledge, and equipment sharing, contributing to the availability of nutritious, in-demand foods.

 - Transfer knowledge on growing and processing sorghum to farmers: We will develop educational materials and hands-on training to teach farmers in the region how to grow and process sorghum for both syrup and grain production, building capacity for a sustainable sorghum network within the farming community.

 By meeting these objectives, this project will provide important information on sorghum cultivation techniques, such as irrigation strategies, and offer practical guidance for farmers interested in diversifying into sorghum production.
-It will also contribute to the creation of a more resilient, sustainable, and culturally relevant food system in the Northeast.
+It will also contribute to the creation of a more resilient and sustainable food system in the Northeast.